-- Help you work through concerns or anxieties
+- Help with working through concerns or anxieties

-- Collaborate with your doctor to give you the best care possible.
+- Collaboration with your treating team to give you the best care possible

 Who makes up the Palliative Care team?

-How does Palliative Care work with my doctor?
+How does Palliative Care differ from Hospice Care?